khusa71/kardu/replit.md

 StudyCards AI (kardu.io) is a full-stack web application that transforms PDF documents into AI-generated flashcards.
 The platform allows users to upload PDFs, process them using AI services, and export the generated flashcards to multiple formats including Anki, Quizlet, CSV, and JSON.

-**Current Status**: Fully operational with Supabase Storage integration validated and confirmed working.
+**Current Status**: Production-ready with complete normalized flashcard database structure and on-demand file generation system implemented.
+All systems tested and verified for deployment.

 ## System Architecture